yanfonseca/mytutorials/git_commands.md

 * git pull :
 * git commit -m 'Text' : To commit your file.
 * git log: It shows the log
-* git reset --hard origin/master - This command undo everything that you did in your branch and download everything from origin again.
+* git reset --hard origin/master - This command undo everything that you have done in your branch and download everything from origin again.
 * git remote rm <remote-name> : Delete remote.
 * rm -rf <diretorios> : Delete diretory, recursive(r) e force(f).